Mark H. Massé

 “Massé’s novel reveals the ultimately triumphant world of the Delamores, a family buffeted by domestic crises and changed by the changing times.
 In this heartfelt debut novel, rich in both sense of place and time, a boy learns to be a man, and a man learns to be a father.”

-(Lauren Kessler, author and director, literary nonfiction program, University of Oregon)
+(Lauren Kessler, author and founding director, literary nonfiction program, University of Oregon)

-As an author of social realist fiction, I strive to depict the challenges facing ordinary individuals as they live their lives, balancing aspirations and setbacks.
-The protagonist of this tale, Max Galway, struggles to find answers and a measure of redemption when his dreams are dashed by heartbreak.
+As an author of social realist fiction, I chronicle the challenges facing ordinary people as they pursue aspirations and endure setbacks.
+In this tale, Max Galway struggles to find answers when his dreams are dashed by heartbreak.